lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* MUST be called by a member.
+- MUST be called by a member.

+### Function: `TiebreakerSubCommittee.getSealableResumeState`

 ```solidity
 function getSealableResumeState(address sealable)